 The Code of Practice outlines a graduated response to pupils' needs, recognising that there is a continuum of need matched by a continuum of support.
 This response is seen as action that is additional to or different from the provision made as part of the school's usual differentiated curriculum and strategies.
-At Woodston Primary School we use Provision Maps and Structured Conversations to record the information of pupils in receipt of SEND provision.
+At Woodston Primary School we use Provision Maps and 'Assess, Plan, Do, Review' documents to record and review the information of pupils in receipt of SEND provision.

 Where concern is expressed that a pupil may have a Special Educational Need, the Class Teacher takes early action to assess and address the difficulties.
-This includes raising their concerns with the school SENCo.
+This includes raising their concerns with the school SENCos.